shubhra92/Products-Management/README.md

 ```

 ## GET /user/:userId/profile (Authentication required)
-- Allow an user to fetch details of their profile.
+- Allow a user to fetch details of their profile.
-- Make sure that userId in url param and in token is same
+- Make sure that userId in url param and in token is same.
 - __Response format__
   - _**On success**_ - Return HTTP status 200 and returns the user document.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)